jaegeste/fem-course/docs/02_installation_ansys.en.md

 * Activate VPN connection (outside the HFU network).
 * Start ANSYS via the Windows Start menu.
 * If issues occur: right-click → “Run as administrator”.

+??? warning "Problems at Startup"

+    If ANSYS cannot acquire a license at startup despite a correct installation and VPN connection (error message appears), proceed as follows:

+    - Navigate to `C:\Windows\System32\drivers\etc`
+    - At the very end of the `hosts` file, add the line: `10.10.13.101 Flex`
+    - Save and you're done.
+If saving causes issues, you may need to copy the file to the desktop first.
+Make sure the file type does not change when saving.

 ---